Xah's Second Life Build Tutorial

 To start learning to build in Second Life, you should have some experience in Second Life.
 Let's say 40 hours.
 You should know how to look at things, how to shop, how to change clothings.

 Some land you cannot create objects (or put down items).
-Places that do not allow build will have a stop-sign over a wooden box no build right beside the location's name in the top bar of your screen.
+Places that do not allow build will have a stop-sign over a wooden box right beside the location's name in the top bar of your screen.

 Here's what these signs mean.
 While in-world, you can double click them to get a explanation.
 (With Second Life Viewer 2 released in 2010, it no longer show these icons.
 There's a major user interface change.
 So, your menu and dialog boxes may look slightly different, however, the building tools features is the same.)